Every message sent through Blynk is encrypted and secure (unless you're using hardware that doesn't support TLS)

 Granular permissions allow you to manage who and how can see your devices and their data

 Every user should have a valid email address.
-Blynk offers built-in verification process.
+Blynk offers a built-in verification process

 Server system design doesn't allow any other user than allowed by you to view the devices within your organization hierarchy

 Each device has own unique OAuth token and Product Id.
 Combination of both these fields grants access of the device only for your organization